How can color picking boost our page ranking?

 Our website may have clear and rich content, but the color options for background and other items could send out a contradictory message.

-Companies usually choose colors based on the logo or personal preference but do not understand that the right combination of color palette can increase their revenue vertically and have a great effect on the user's conscious level.
+Companies usually choose colors based on personal preference but do not understand that the right combination of color palette can increase their revenue vertically and have a great effect on the user's conscious level.

 Colors in the 90's